-There are 2 options available for selling your annuities.
-They include:
+There are two options available for selling your annuity payments:

-You can sell a portion of your annuities and keep the remaining ones.
+- Partial Sale: You can sell a portion of your annuity payments and keep the remaining ones.
 You will still receive payments for the annuities that are still entitled to you.
 You can choose to sell a portion of each payment you are to receive.
-For example, if you used to receive 10 percent and you sold 4 percent, you will receive 6 percent.
-Another option is to sell your annuity payments for a certain period of time.
+Another option is to sell payments for a certain period of time.
 For example, you can sell 4 years of your annuity payments.
 During that time, you will not receive any payment until 4 years have elapsed.

-You can sell all your annuity payments at once.
-After selling, you will be left with some cash you can use but you will no longer receive scheduled payments like you did before the sale.
+- Entire Sale: You can sell all your annuity payments at once.
+After selling, you will be left with cash you can use but you will no longer receive scheduled payments like you did before the sale.

 How To Sell Annuity Payments

 In order to sell your annuity payments, you need to give the necessary information to the party interested in buying the annuity payments.
 Information about your annuity will be required as well as your current financial situation.
 This information is required so that you can know which options you have when selling your annuity.
 You can either sell all your annuities at once or you can sell them partially depending on your situation and the financial goals you have set for yourself.

 Before the sale can be done, you will be required to provide a copy of the agreement you had with the insurance company to the party interested in purchasing your annuities.
 You will also be required to sign a contract where you authorize the potential buyer to complete the sale.
 These documents will then be sent to the insurance company that manages your account so that changes can be made.